 - 1 tablespoon paprika

 - 5 Russet or yellow potatoes (medium, peeled, diced)

 - 1/2 bunch fresh parsley (about 3–4 tablespoons, minced)

 - 1 egg

 - In a deeper pot, heat oil over high.
 Add onion, garlic, and carrots.
-Stir and simmer.
+Stir and simmer 1-2 minutes.
 Add peppers.
-Lower temperature to medium and continue simmering for 10 minutes.
+Lower temperature to medium and continue simmering for 8-10 minutes.

 - Add chicken, seasonings and one cup of chicken broth to the pot.
-Simmer for 30 minutes stirring occasionally.
+Simmer for 15-20 minutes, occasionally stirring.

 - Add potatoes, tomato sauce and parsley, and the remaining chicken broth.
 Raise the temperature and bring stew to a boil, then lower to medium and continue cooking for 20-30 minutes.

-- (If making noodles, take the noodle mix out of the fridge.
-Make noodles by taking a little bit of the mix with a teaspoon and lightly flicking it into the stew.
-Dip the spoon into the stew after every fourth or fifth noodle to keep it hot and prevent from sticking.)
+- Add dumplings by taking a little bit of the mixture with a teaspoon and lightly flicking it into the stew.
+(Dip the empty spoon into the stew after every fourth or fifth dumpling to keep it hot and prevent from sticking.)

 Adding both potatoes and dumplings is a choice.
 If you want a thinner stew use one or the other.